 All classroom sessions will be held at South Mountain Environmental Education Center (10409 South Central Avenue, Phoenix, AZ 85042).
 Field labs will take place at various sites within Maricopa County.
 Carpool opportunities may be available for each site.

 $400 course fee (covers coursework and all related materials) is due prior to January 15, 2020.

 Interested in Training?

-The application period for our 2019 cohort has closed.
-If you’d like to receive notification when the next application period opens for the 2020 cohort, please complete the interest list form.
+The application period for our 2020 cohort runs from September 1 through November 30.
+If you’d like to receive notification of application periods for future cohorts, please complete the interest list form.